Moment Wide 18mm lens review

 Moment Wide 18mm Lens: Key Features

 The Moment Wide 18mm lens offers a wide angle of view to make sure you get all the important details in your picture or video.
-The lens is built extremely well and constructed out of aluminum and feels like a quality product.
-Included in the box is a nice rubber lens cap for keeping your lens clean and tidy when not in use either in the supplied Moment lens pouch while mounted to your phone when not in use.
-Everything provided within the box gives off a a premium feel and certainly makes you want to look after it.
+The lens is well-built and constructed out of aluminum, so it feels like a quality product.
+Included in the box is a nice rubber lens cap for keeping your lens clean and tidy when not in use, either in the supplied Moment lens pouch or mounted to your phone.

 Moment Wide 18mm Lens: Build and Handling